ICESI-Training/sd2018b-exam1/README.md

   ## Solution

- The Linux commands necessary for the provisioning of the requested services are the following:
+ The following shows the order in which the machines are executed in the Vagrantfile, this through the use of the command ```vagrant up```.

- The following shows the order in which the machines are executed.By using the ```vagrant up``` command.
+ Each of the machines uses centos1706_v0.2.0

  ```